The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Physical System Relative to a Quantum Reference Frame

-When rulers, clocks and other measuring devices that a to-be-studied physical system is relative to are inherently quantum mechanical, they can not just be ignored from a complete quantum description.
-In a quantum treatment, a complete set of states of a to-be-studied physical system (denoted by P) plus a quantum reference frame system (denoted by R) are described by the Hilbert space $\mathcal{H}$ being a direct product of both Hilbert spaces,
+When a reference frame (rulers, clocks or other measuring devices), to which a to-be-studied quantum physical system is relative, are inherent quantum, they can not be just ignored from a complete quantum description.
+In a complete quantum treatment, a set of states of the to-be-studied quantum physical system (denoted by P) together with the quantum reference frame system (denoted by R) are described by a Hilbert space $\mathcal{H}$ being a direct product of both Hilbert spaces,

 However, it does not mean that the state vector of the whole system is simply a direct product of vector in each Hilbert space.
-In most cases, it is an entangled state.
-The reason is that, in a first step of performing a measurement, instrument calibration must be carried out.
-A good experimental calibration establishes a one-to-one correlation between a state of the to-be-studied physical system $\left|P\right\rangle _{i}$ and a state of the measuring device $\left|R\right\rangle _{j}$.
-If the calibration is well done, such step introduces a complete basis $\left|P\right\rangle _{i}\otimes\left|R\right\rangle _{j}$ to expand a state $\left|\Psi\right\rangle $ in the whole Hilbert space $\mathcal{H}$,
+In most cases, it is an entangled state, the reason is as follows.
+Generally, in a first step of performing a physical measurement, instrument calibration must be carried out firstly.
+A good experimental calibration establishes a one-to-one correlation between a state of the to-be-studied quantum physical system $\left|P\right\rangle _{i}$ and a state of the measuring device $\left|R\right\rangle _{j}$.
+If the calibration is well done, such step introduces a complete bases $\left|P\right\rangle _{i}\otimes\left|R\right\rangle _{j}$ to expand a state $\left|\Psi\right\rangle $ in the whole Hilbert space $\mathcal{H}$,